-That’s all great, but what will you do if an emergency strikes while you’re traveling on business or vacation?
+That’s all perfect, if you never leave the house, but what will you do if an emergency strikes while you’re traveling, commuting or out of town?

 With a very limited number of items that you can carry in a survival situation, you need to make sure that some of those items have multiple purposes.
 Space and weight will suddenly become very important, and you may also find yourself having to deal with the elements that Mother Nature throws at you.